rroblf01/bunnyhopapi-docs/docs/README.md

 - **Web Page Rendering**: Supports both static and dynamic pages using Jinja2.

+- **Automatic Type Validation**: Automatically validates data types in requests, ensuring that received data is of the expected type.

 - **Automatic Swagger Documentation**: Automatically generates Swagger documentation for all your endpoints, making it easy to explore and test your API.

 - **Exceptional Performance**: Designed to be fast and efficient, optimizing your application’s performance.